Luigi Marzoli Arms and Armor Museum

 Refreshments and lounge area

 Visitors can enjoy refreshments at the Castle’s Infopoint, equipped with a vending machine for hot drinks and snacks plus a comfortable lounge area.

-Dogs are not allowed in the Arms Museum and its outdoor areas, with the exception of guide dogs for people with visual impairment.
+Dogs are not allowed in the Luigi Marzoli Arms and Armor Museum and its outdoor areas, with the exception of guide dogs for people with visual impairment.